Skip to main content

 Lutherlyn has been offering environmental education programs to homeschoolers for over 25 years.
 The Lutherlyn Environmental Education Program is excited to host another homeschool program series.

-Families and groups can sign up via Lutherlyn's Online Registration Portal.
-Registration will open on September 1st.
+Families and groups can sign up via Lutherlyn's Online Registration Portal

 Thursday, November 13th, 2025: Survival Skills – This introduction to survival skills teaches students the basics of survival in a forest.
 Students learn how to construct a debris shelter, find water sources, practice safe fire-building skills, and investigate sources of wild food and medicine.
 This hands-on experience pairs well with the novel Hatchet by Gary Paulsen.